neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 The router interfaces with the HTTP server through the variable `app`, which in our case, is a library called [ExpressJS](https://expressjs.com).
 For tips on working with Express, see the [ExpressJS routing docs](https://expressjs.com/en/guide/routing.html)

 📝 Check your work: When you run the sanity test, it should still fail, but this time with the message "Error processing request: This feature is not yet implemented" (the default behavior of `conversationAreaCreateHandler`).
-If you get this message, then you have successfully completed thisf irst task!
+If you get this message, then you have successfully completed this first task!

 ### Task 1.2: Implement business logic to create a conversation area [45 points total]
 With the top of the architecture stack implemented, it's now time to implement some business logic to actually create a conversation area.